George Hurst (conductor): Career

 Hurst began his career as a writer and then his talent for composition was recognized while he was a student at Royal Conservatory in Toronto, Ontario, Canada.
 At age 21, he became a professor of composition at the Peabody Institute located in Baltimore, and also worked and studied with Pierre Monteux while he stayed in America.
 In North America, Hurst was affiliated with the York Symphony Orchestra (Pennsylvania) from 1950 to 1955.

 Hurst acted as an associate conductor for the London Philharmonic Orchestra under Sir Adrian Boult in the early 1950s.
 He was the chief conductor of the BBC Northern Orchestra (later the BBC Philharmonic) from 1958 to 1968.
 In 1956, he took part in the London Philharmonic tour of Russia.
-His conducting work with the BBC Northern included the first Manchester performance of Arnold Schoenberg's Gurre-Lieder in February 1966, and also the premiere of Thomas Pitfield's Concerto lirico for violin and orchestra.
+His conducting work with the BBC Northern included the first Manchester performance of Arnold Schoenberg's Gurre-Lieder in February 1966, and also the premieres of Thomas Pitfield's Concerto lirico for violin and orchestra and Kenneth Leighton's Piano Concerto no.2 Op.37 (January 1962).

 Hurst formed the Bournemouth Sinfonietta in 1968 and was their artistic adviser until 1974.
 With the Bournemouth Symphony Orchestra, he led the first London performance of the Second Symphony of Malcolm Williamson on 31 October 1969.
 He was principal guest conductor of the BBC Scottish Symphony Orchestra from 1986 to 1989.
 From 1990 to 1993, he was principal conductor of Ireland's RTÉ National Symphony Orchestra.

 From 1960, Hurst was affiliated as a teacher with the Sherborne Summer School of Music (formerly Canford Summer School of Music).
 He was also a visiting professor at the Royal Academy of Music in London, and conducted from 1983 until his death.